-Summary Risk Factors
+Summary of Risk Factors

 An investment in our Class A Ordinary Shares and Warrants involves significant risks.
-Below is a summary of certain material risks we face, organized under relevant headings.
-These risks are discussed more fully under "Risk Factors."
-You should carefully consider such risks before making an investment decision.
+Below is a summary of material risks we face, organized under relevant headings.
+These risks are discussed more fully after this summary.
+You should carefully consider the risks below and after this summary before making an investment decision.
 Additional risks not presently known to us or that we currently deem immaterial may also impair our business operations.
 Our business, financial condition, results of operations or prospects could be materially and adversely affected by any of these risks.